DantePillon/Cinema-Room-Mangager/README.md

 # Cinema-Room-Mangager
-This is project I completed on Hyperskill to revise my programming knowledge.
+This is a project I completed on Hyperskill to revise my programming knowledge.
+It emulates a cinema room where users can purchase tickets for different seats and such.